iamashay/MailJet-SMS-with-NodeJS-Demo/README.md

 ### Prerequisites

-This is an instruction of how to list things you need to use the sample project and how to install them.
+Follow the simple steps to run the project on your localhost.

 * npm
   ```sh
   npm install npm@latest -g